-- The notification section displays the status of the campaign and any other issues with data collection in a variation or with conversion tracking.
+- The notification section displays the campaign's status and any other issues with data collection in a variation or with conversion tracking.
 You can also view the Winner and Smart Decision notifications here.

-- Warnings are displayed if errors were made when setting up the campaign which can impact the data integrity of your report.
+- Warnings are displayed if errors were made when setting up the campaign, which can impact your report's data integrity.
 For example, if you modify a test after it starts running.